I've had it! I want my big ass house back

 Living small taught me an important lesson - living small sucks.
 Like, seriously bites.

 I realized over the past couple of weeks that the countless hours my wife and I spent cleaning our previous big ass house was time well spent!
-It was our “together time”.
-We got to really know each other amid the piles of dust we removed from our furniture in our unused rooms.
+It was our "together time".
+So yes, bigger is always better in my opinion.
+We got to really know each other amid the piles of dust we removed from our furniture in every room that was unused.
 We cuddled.
-This was our time to shine – not just shine the house, but “us”.
-We shined.
+This was our time to shine - not just shine the house, but "us".
+Like many other owners of big homes, we shined.

-The hour my wife spent dusting and cleaning the bathrooms was absolute gold – not fool’s gold, but true gold.
-“AU” gold.
+The hour my wife spent dusting the dining room and cleaning the bathrooms was absolute gold - not fool's gold, but true gold.
+"AU" gold.
+It was almost like passive income.
 You should have seen the smiles.
 Experiences speak louder than things, after all, and cleaning large homes just freaking tops the list.
 I so miss that.

 With each stroke of the mop across the nearly 1600 sqft of floors, I felt a sense of accomplishment.
-After the first 20 minutes, I’d stand and admire my handy work.
+After the first 20 minutes, I'd stand and admire my handy work.
 All that section of the house is clean.
-Look at it sparkle!
+Look at the square footage sparkle!
 After the next 20 minutes, same deal.
 And after the last 20?
-Man, I felt great.
-This is what home ownership is all about, damn it.
+Man, I felt great and my smile grew even bigger.
+This is what ownership of a bigger house is all about, damn it.
+It’s a big lesson learned.

 My sense of purpose overflowed.
 Who wants to spend time outdoors when you have floors to clean and purpose to experience, anyway?
-You just can’t get this shit living in an RV.
+With larger homes comes more purpose.
+You just can't get this shit living in an RV.
+Owning a McMansion on the other hand yields a completely different lifestyle.

 Cleaning the Airstream is a joke.

-It takes like 5 whole minutes to clean all the floors in this thing – not just a mild sweep, but a deep scrubbing.
-I mean, where’s the satisfaction in that?
+It takes less time to clean an airstream.
+It took us like 5 whole minutes to clean all the floors in this thing - not just a mild sweep, but a deep scrubbing.
+I mean, where's the satisfaction in that?
 It takes around 15 to 20 minutes before we truly begin feeling a sense of achievement to begin with.
-Cleaning these floors, we’re never in that “satisfaction sweet spot”, are we?
-I swear these RVs are talent killers.
+Cleaning these floors, we're never in that "satisfaction sweet spot", are we?
+I swear these RVs are talent killers as we’re barely spending time feeling purposeful.

-But just when I thought my purpose in life couldn’t possibly get any more magical by cleaning our floors, we also had a pool to maintain, and that upped the ante.
+But just when I thought my purpose in life couldn't possibly get any more magical by cleaning our floors of our largest house, we also had a pool to maintain, and that upped the ante.

 Cleaning our backyard pool lifted my purpose up into the fucking stratosphere.
 I miss the hours I spent dragging a pool vacuum across the surface of the pool...cleaning up those impossibly small devil leaves that always seem to make a b-line straight for the swimming pond, even in a calm breeze.